About Hope Ascending

 This is where poverty is greatest.
 This is also where India’s largest slums exist.
 Families and especially children are at high risk for forced-labor, prostitution, disease, and illiteracy; all of which contribute to generational poverty.
 We started by working with one particular tutoring center that helps children out of poverty.
 We still are very much involved with this program and also work with another center in the state of West Bengal.
 One of the teachers at our Hariyana Center used to attend the tutoring program.
 She graduated and went onto college and is now back teaching for us.

-In three year’s time, I developed an extensive network of young, faithful and hard working pastors who were busy running tutoring centers for poor children, feeding the hungry, clothing the homeless and blessing the poor in any way they could.
+In three year’s time, I developed an extensive network of young, faithful and hard working pastors who are busy running tutoring centers for poor children, feeding the hungry, clothing the homeless and blessing the poor in any way they can.

 India’s poor population is greater than any other in the world.
 Generational poverty is taken for granted by the general public and health statistics and mortality rates for children under five years of age are off the charts.
 Illiteracy and lack of proper health care are at the top of the list of contributing factors to poverty in India.
 Hope Ascending partners with local Indian pastoral leaders in order to restore hope to populations that have been marginalized by society.
 We identify young, trustworthy, faithful and hard-working leaders who understand the necessity to be self-sustaining.
 We establish partnerships by spending lots of quality time with them, and we match them with mentors.
 They operate tutoring centers for migrant slum children.